rubys/bootstrap/bylaws.md

 or these By-laws, payment of such application fees, assessments, initiation fees, annual dues or other fees for such class of Membership as may from time to time be established by the Board, if any (collectively, "Fees").
-A Member shall remain in good standing as a Member provided such Member is in compliance with the terms and conditions of the $FOUNDATION’s Certificate of Incorporation, By-laws, Membership Application and such rules and policies (and the terms of any agreements required thereby) as the Board and/or any committees thereof (each a "Board Committee") may from time to time adopt, and is current in its fulfillment of all in-kind commitments and payment of all Fees and penalties for late payment as may be required or determined by the Board (such Fees and penalties are collectively referred to in the By-laws as "Financial Obligations", and all of the foregoing good standing requirements are collectively referred to in these By-laws as "Membership Obligations").
-No person or entity may be accepted for Membership if that person or entity has pre-existing, unpaid Financial Obligations to the
+A Member shall remain in good standing as a Member provided such Member is in compliance with the terms and conditions of the $FOUNDATION's Certificate of Incorporation, By-laws, Membership Application and such rules and policies (and the terms of any agreements required thereby) as the Board and/or any committees thereof (each a "Board Committee") may from time to time adopt, and is current in its fulfillment of all in-kind commitments and payment of all Fees and penalties for late payment as may be required or determined by the Board (such Fees and penalties are collectively referred to in the By-laws as "Financial Obligations", and all of the foregoing good standing requirements are collectively referred to in these By-laws as "Membership Obligations").
-$FOUNDATION.
+No person or entity may be accepted for Membership if that person or entity has pre-existing, unpaid Financial Obligations to the $FOUNDATION.
-- b) The initial term of Membership for all Platinum Members shall be three years after the start date of such Platinum Member’s Membership plus the period through the end of the calendar year (December 31) of the third year of Membership; and the initial term of Membership for all other Members shall be one year after the start of such Member’s Membership plus the period through the end of the calendar year (December 31) of the first year of Membership.
-Thereafter, a Member’s Membership and its Membership Obligations shall automatically renew on January 1 for one year periods, regardless of the class of Membership, unless such Member gives written notice of non-renewal to the $FOUNDATION not less than sixty (60) days prior to the end of its current Membership year, provided that the $FOUNDATION has given all Members notice of upcoming renewal not less than one hundred and twenty (120) and again ninety (90) days prior to December 31 in such year.
+- b) The initial term of Membership for all Platinum Members shall be three years after the start date of such Platinum Member's Membership plus the period through the end of the calendar year (December 31) of the third year of Membership; and the initial term of Membership for all other Members shall be one year after the start of such Member's Membership plus the period through the end of the calendar year (December 31) of the first year of Membership.
+Thereafter, a Member's Membership and its Membership Obligations shall automatically renew on January 1 for one year periods, regardless of the class of Membership, unless such Member gives written notice of non-renewal to the
+$FOUNDATION not less than sixty (60) days prior to the end of its current Membership year, provided that the $FOUNDATION has given all Members notice of upcoming renewal not less than one hundred and twenty (120) and again ninety (90) days prior to December 31 in such year.

 ### Section 2.3 Privileges of Platinum Membership
 Each Platinum Member, while in good standing, shall, in addition to all other rights of a